If you want to read One Punch

 Prosecuting Attorney Dan Satterberg of King County, which includes Seattle, Washington, says King County has four to six one punch homicides every year.
 If King County's one punch homicide rate is average for the U.S., which is impossible to tell because no one in the U.S., including the FBI, keeps statistics on the subject, then the U.S. has between 500 and 1,000 one punch homicides every year.
 Although this isn't a huge number, it has other implications.
 Most single punches don't result in a death, but for every death by one punch, how many other people experience serious injuries, including brain damage, because of one punch - 10, 20, 50, 100, or more?

 I didn't make One Punch Homicide because I knew someone who had died from one punch.
 I was inspired to make it because I read of two one punch homicides within days of one another - One was the actual event, which happened in Madison, Wisconsin, in December of 2008, and the other was the sentencing hearing for an assailant.
-However, while working on the film, I learned of three friends or acquaintances whose lives were changed by one punch, and only one punch.
-One lost his peripheral vision in one eye.
-Another had six surgeries on an eye socket that was destroyed.
-He said if he didn't have the operations his eye ball might literally fall out.
-And the third spent a month in the hospital convalescing from his injuries.
-So in trying to prevent punches from being thrown, there's far more involved than trying to prevent one punch homicides.

 I enjoy showing the film publicly and answering audience questions afterwards.
 The first time I showed it publicly, a man in his 50s came forward and said he'd started many a fight by throwing the first punch, and One Punch Homicide made him feel incredibly grateful he'd never killed anyone, and he vowed to never throw another first punch again.